Meta Platforms: 2023: Threads, AI and all-time high stock value

 In 2023, Ireland's Data Protection Commissioner imposed a record EUR 1.2 billion fine on Meta for transferring data from Europe to the United States without adequate protections for EU citizens.

 In March 2023, Meta announced a new round of layoffs that would cut 10,000 employees and close 5,000 open positions to make the company more efficient.
 Meta revenue surpassed analyst expectations for the first quarter of 2023 after announcing that it was increasing its focus on AI.
 On July 6, Meta launched a new app, Threads, a competitor to Twitter.

 Meta announced its artificial intelligence model Llama 2 in July 2023, available for commercial use via partnerships with major cloud providers like Microsoft.
 It was the first project to be unveiled out of Meta's generative AI group after it was set up in February.
-It would not charge access or usage but instead operate with an open-source model to allow Meta to ascertain what improvements need to be made.
+It would not charge access or usage but instead operate with a source-available model to allow Meta to ascertain what improvements need to be made.
 Prior to this announcement, Meta said it had no plans to release Llama 2 for commercial use.
 An earlier version of Llama was released to academics.

 In August 2023, Meta announced its permanent removal of news content from Facebook and Instagram in Canada due to the Online News Act, which requires Canadian news outlets to be compensated for content shared on its platform.
 The Online News Act was in effect by year-end, but Meta will not participate in the regulatory process.
 In October 2023, Zuckerberg said that AI would be Meta's biggest investment area in 2024.
 Meta finished 2023 as one of the best-performing technology stocks of the year, with its share price up 150 percent.
 Its stock reached an all-time high in January 2024, bringing Meta within 2% of achieving $1 trillion market capitalization.